 ABOUT THIS GALLERY:

-Being among the lucky people to discover Maxwell Render, before it was made public, this gallery represents my journey through time as I practiced and experimented with this pioneering technology.
+This section was done using Maxwell render back in 2004-2009 when it was still new to the scene.
+Being among the lucky people to discover Maxwell Render, before it was made public, this represents my Maxwell journey through time as I practiced and experimented with this pioneering technology.
 These images represent thousands of man-hours and computer hours, both in testing the software itself, researching the properties of light to help beta-test its physics behavior, and as a hobbist of seeking the ultimate possible photorealism.